limex/OpenSwitchMaps/README.md

 ## Install

+you have 3 options ...

-### from Browser plugin
+### a) from Browser plugin

-- (outdated, updating is a manual task I'm not interested in) [Chrome webstore](https://chrome.google.com/webstore/detail/openswitchmapslimex/koidglegkmmddlpoigdfmblkjnfhibeb)
+- (sorry this is outdated, because updating to Marketplace is an time expensive manual task I'm currently not willing to do) [Chrome webstore](https://chrome.google.com/webstore/detail/openswitchmapslimex/koidglegkmmddlpoigdfmblkjnfhibeb)
 - (also outdated) [Firefox addon center](https://addons.mozilla.org/firefox/addon/openswitchmaps_limex/)
-- Dialogs on _first_ click take some seconds to show up.
+- Opening the Dialogs on _first_ click take some seconds to show up.
 Be patient. :)

-### from source code
+### b) from source code

 This extention uses Node.js